zuiko21/minimOS/hard/sixtation.md

 Keeping the first 32 entries allows a _consistent_ interface display, while providing adequate support for photographic images.

+Alternate **128 and 64-colour palettes** have been considered, starting with the aforementioned _32 system entries_ followed by the remaining 96 or 32 colours, based on a _3-8-4_ or _4-4-2_ scheme, respectively.

 ## Storage

 **IDE/CF** and **SD/MMC** interfaces will be provided.
 The latter might be implemented on